 “I was happy to read every short story in this collection and as a whole, my advice is not to go into that place.
 From zombies, ghosts, demons and human sacrifice it’s got it all and more.” — Amazon reviewer

-Purchase your copy at Amazon and Barnes & Noble.
+Purchase your copy at Amazon.

 Twin brothers enter a funeral parlor as a gag and end up uncovering a sinister operation.